matuzalemmuller/tisa/embedded/node-red/README.md

 docker-compose down
 ```

-* Node-RED is available at port 1880
+* Node-RED is available at port 80
 * Mosquitto is available at ports 1883 and 9001
+* Node-RED password is `admin1234`